Here's What Happened In The Stock Markets Today

 Sensex and Nifty recoup losses and market experts pick their top bets for 2023.

-The Nifty and Sensex traded flat and recouped losses in the later half of the day.
+The Nifty and Sensex traded flat and recouped losses in the latter half of the day.

 MTAR Technologies, Quess Corp., Axis Bank and SBI are among the stocks that market experts believe will outperform in 2023.